FrendaWinter/hhack/eJPT/12_WebAppSecurity.md

 Client-side processing need:
 - User Interaction: Client-side processing is well-suited for tasks that require immediate user interaction and feedback, as there is no need to send data back and forth to the server.
 - Responsive User Experience: Since processing happens locally, client-side operations can provide a smoother and more responsive user experience.
-- JavaScript: JavaScript is the primary programming language used for clientside processing.
+- JavaScript: JavaScript is the primary programming language used for client side processing.
 It allows developers to manipulate the web page's content, handle user interactions, and perform validations without involving the server.
 - Data Validation: Client-side validation ensures that user input meets specific criteria before it is sent to the server, reducing the need to make unnecessary server requests.

-Server-side porcessing include:
+Server-side processing include:
 - Data Processing: Server-side processing is ideal for tasks that involve sensitive data handling, complex computations, and interactions with databases or external services.
 - Security: Since server-side code is executed on a trusted server, it is more secure than client-side code, which can be manipulated by users or intercepted by attackers.
 - Server-side Languages: Programming languages like PHP, Python, Java, Ruby, and others are commonly used for server-side processing.